 Should You Fly or Drive to Walt Disney World?

 We’ve talked about the benefits of driving to Walt Disney World if you’re within a certain distance.
 But it’s important to remember that taking a car to Walt Disney World means you will also pay parking fees.
 If you choose to stay off-property you will have to pay a parking fee at the Disney theme parks.
-And if you stay on-property you will have to pay Disney resort parking fees.
+If you stay at a Disney Resort then you can enjoy complimentary self-parking at the resort throughout the length of your stay.
+Read up on the Perks of Staying On Property at Walt Disney World.

 - Driving to Disney 5 Reasons to Bring a Car to Walt Disney World